 For debt funds, the NAV is calculated only on business days.

 Since liquid funds are a part of debt funds, the taxation of liquid funds is the same as debt mutual funds.
-In debt funds, short term capital gains (STCG) arise if the holding period is less than three years.
+Until March 31st 2023, in debt funds, short term capital gains (STCG) arise if the holding period is less than three years.
 The capital gains are taxed as per the individual’s income tax slab rate.
 Similarly, long term capital gains (LTCG) arises when the holding period is more than three years.
 The capital gains are taxable at 20% with indexation benefit.

 Read also about the Liquid Funds vs Fixed Deposits